Home

 Unsaturated Fats, Monosaturated and Polyunsaturated

 Unsaturated fats have differences in the bonding factors of carbon molecules and hydrogen atoms.
-If you're really interested in the chemical analysis of the different fats and oils there is lots of information online.
+If you're really interested in the chemical analysis of the different fats and oils there is a lot of information online.

 Monosaturated Fat: An advantage of monosaturated fats is they tend to be more liquid at room temperature but like saturated fats, they remain stable during cooking and do not go rancid.
 Our body actually makes monosaturated fatty acids from saturated fat.